 A couple in Essex has become the first household in the UK to heat an entire home using a mini data center running in a backyard shed.
 The data center installation is called HeatHub.
 It is built by clean-tech company Thermify as part of the SHIELD project led by UK Power Networks.

-Usually, data centers use Nvidia GPUs, which are found to consume more energy.
-However, this system is built differently.
+It isn't uncommon for modern AI data centers to use Nvidia GPUs, which consume a lot of energy.
+However, this system is different.
 It uses clusters of low-power Raspberry Pi boards arranged into a small distributed compute node.

 The couple, Terrence and Lesley Bridges, have 56 Raspberry Pi modules in their HeatHub.
 Each module does simple computing tasks such as app hosting or data processing.
 Once the UK Power Networks conclude this pilot phase, enterprise clients will pay Thermify to process workloads on these distributed nodes.